CazYokoyama/Open-Glider-Network-Groundstation/README.md

 There are also a few drawbacks to the traditional OGN receivers.
 Several protocols cannot be decoded at the same time (at the moment - second protocol has no function).

 ## Features:
-* Power consumption around 20 mA in sleep mode - 120mA on normal mode ;
+* Power consumption around 20 mA in sleep mode - 120mA on normal mode
+	* 40 - 60 mA without GPS
 * Deep Sleep
 	* Auto wakeup on RX packages
 	* Wakeup Timer